fluxninja/aperture/docs/content/concepts/auto-scale/components/pod-scaler.md

 loop the component emits output signals for the number of configured replicas and the actual number of replicas deployed.

-A _Pod Scaler_ component is not required if you are using the high-level [_Auto Scaler_](auto-scaler.md) component.
+A _Pod Scaler_ component isn't required if you are using the high-level [_Auto Scaler_](auto-scaler.md) component.
 It defines multiple scale in, scale out controllers and takes care of instantiating the _Pod Scaler_ component.